 The NW Energy Coalition prides itself on the technical and analytical knowledge we have on energy systems and utilities in the Northwest.
 We also recognize that in order for our energy system to be more equitable, we need to engage a broader audience.
-This NW Electric Utility 101 blog post is part of a collection of energy 101 materials NWEC has on our website, meant to inform the broader public on the energy systems in the Northwest so that as we continue to build a cleaner, more equitable, and affordable energy system.
+This NW Electric Utility 101 blog post is part of a collection of energy 101 materials NWEC has on our website, meant to inform the broader public on the energy systems in the Northwest as we continue to build a cleaner, more equitable, and affordable energy system.
 A Gas Utility 101 blog post will be forthcoming.

 Background Information on Electric Utility Types